Water Milfoil Control

 Treatment

-Before carrying out chemical applications, make sure to first put on the necessary PPE in the form of gloves, glasses and a particle mask for safety.
-Our top recommended product to treat Water Milfoil is 2,4-D Amine Selective Post-Emergent Herbicide.
-The active ingredient in this product does a great job in killing Water Milfoil and they also can control a large range of other problematic aquatic weeds.
+Our top recommended product to treat water milfoil is 2,4-D Amine Selective Post-Emergent Herbicide.
+The active ingredient in this product does a great job killing water milfoil and can also control a wide range of other problematic aquatic weeds.

-Step 1 - Prepare and Mix the 2,4-D Amine Selective Post-Emergent Herbicide
+Step 1: Prepare and Mix the 2,4-D Amine Selective Post-Emergent Herbicide

 Mixing Diquat into Sprayer

-Before mixing and application, you will need to calculate the size of the water body you wish to treat to determine how much 2,4-D Amine Selective Post-Emergent Herbicide you will need.
 For water bodies, the measurement is usually done by calculating the acreage or acre-foot.
-To do this, measure the length, width, and average depth of the water body in feet then divide by 43,560 (Length (ft.) x Width (ft.) x Average Depth (ft.) / 43,560 = Acre-feet).
+To do this, measure the length, width, and average depth of the water body in feet, then divide by 43,560 (Length (ft.) x Width (ft.) x Average Depth (ft.) / 43,560 = Acre-feet).

 According to the label, 2,4-D Amine Selective Post-Emergent Herbicide should be applied at 2.84 gallons of product per acre foot.

-Step 2 - Apply 2,4-D Amine Selective Post-Emergent Herbicide to target Pond Weeds
+Step 2: Apply 2,4-D Amine Selective Post-Emergent Herbicide to target Pond Weeds

 Application of aquatic herbicide

-Once the 2,4-D Amine Selective Post-Emergent Herbicide is well-mixed.
-Depending on the targeted weed and the waters depth, you can spray the herbicide over the water along the shoreline, spot treat emerged weeds, or broadcast spray over the waters surface.
+Once the 2,4-D Amine Selective Post-Emergent Herbicide is well-mixed, depending on the targeted weed and the water's depth, you can spray the herbicide over the water along the shoreline, spot-treat emerged weeds, or broadcast spray over the water's surface.
 Use a fan spray nozzle to ensure an even coating on the water surface.

-Step 3 - Follow Up ApplicationsTreat 1/3 of pond at a time
+Step 3: Follow Up ApplicationsTreat 1/3 of pond at a time

 Prevention